Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Now for the thought work:

-Where do you already have autonomy in your team?
+Where do you already have autonomy in your team, even if at first glance you see none?
 Think carefully.
 Be the detective – thinking this way puts your brain on task, and it likes to give you answers if you support it in its mission.
 That, alone, can ease some frustration.
 If you find you’re resistant to this exercise, pause and figure out why?
-What is in it for you by not finding the things that you control and enjoy them?
-Are you afraid that means you’ll be endorsing the areas where you don’t have control?
+What is in it for you to not find the areas that you control?
+Are you afraid that means you’ll be endorsing the lack of agency that does exist?
 Is that really true?
-Are you just wanting to stay closed off because it’s easier to villainize everything rather the full truth - the good and the bad?
+Are you just wanting to stay closed off because it’s easier to villainize everything rather the see the full truth - the good, neutral, and the bad?
 How does that position affect your emotions and your experiences of the day and job?
+What is it costing you?

-Now, where might you get to have some say if you want?
-Will it come with more responsibility or not?
+Now, where might you get to have some say that you're not taking advantage of the opportunity?
+Will it come with more responsibility, effort, or not?
 Do you have the bandwidth or not?
 Weigh all the options before going through a door that might add more to your plate than you're willing.
 If you want it, then do what it takes and remember that you are choosing what comes with it.

-And last, where can you find appreciation for the way things are in which you don't have control?
-Maybe you can appreciate that in a residency program with nearly 48 part-time providers made up of primarily learners, no scheduler could manage that many individual preferences?
+And last, where can you find appreciation for the way things are in which you don't have control, even if it's not preferred?
+Maybe you can appreciate that in a residency program, with nearly 48 part-time providers made up of primarily learners, that no scheduler could manage so many individual preferences?
 Or acceptance that it's this way for now?
 The hospital system is inflexible in how many days I must work.
 I don't like it.
-I think they could be more open-minded to a 4-day workweek.
-AND I accept that it is this way for now.
+I think they could be more open-minded to a 4-day workweek AND I accept that it is this way for now.
 What are the reasons I choose to stay in this system?
-I love the staff, the patients, the location, etc. This is where you find agency in such a setting.
+I love the staff, the patients, the location, etc. I choose to accept to work here, this is what it looks like currently.
+This is how you find agency in such a setting.
+It's over the perspectives you choose.

-One last tool for offices and health care organizations is Dan Pink's autonomy audit.
-Check it out here. https://www.danpink.com/audit/
+One last tool for offices and health care organizations is Dan Pink's autonomy audit

 Okay, residents and fellows, I have not forgotten the issues surrounding autonomy or gaining agency in your setting.
-I will follow through with my promise and attempt to tackle that next week.
+I will follow through with my promise and attempt to tackle it next week.

 Have a joy-filled week!
 Tonya

-Our 12-week course for individual physicians walks you through detailed steps of ditching unnecessary suffering, protecting and increasing your energy, and fostering your ideal future.
+Our Individual Physician Coaching Course walks you through detailed steps of ditching unnecessary suffering, protecting and increasing your energy, and fostering your ideal future.

 Close